diantonioandrea/pacs-project/README.md

 - `scripts/`: Contains Python scripts for meshes, solutions and errors visualization.
 - `templates/`: Contains TikZ templates.
 - `report/`: Contains the LaTeX report on the project.
+- `presentation/`: Contains the LaTeX presentation on the project.

 Every directory under `include/PacsHPDG/` has a `README.md` that lists the classes, structures, and methods introduced in that particular category.